-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, DeKalb is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+DeKalb is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, DeKalb is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in DeKalb who work in office and administrative support (14.53%), sales jobs (12.92%), and food service (11.10%).
+There are especially a lot of people living in DeKalb who work in sales jobs (13.26%), office and administrative support (12.91%), and teaching (11.82%).

 Because DeKalb has a very large number of students who are 18 years or older and in college, it is thought of as a college town.
 This has a major influence on local DeKalb lifestyle, entertainment, and culture in general.
 Life in DeKalb is very much tied to the academic calendar: when students return from the summer break in the fall, one will notice them out and about, buying groceries, out with friends, and generally getting re-acquainted with each other.
 In DeKalb people study hard and play hard, and there is ample opportunity to do both.

-DeKalb is a very ethnically-diverse city.
+DeKalb is an extremely ethnically-diverse city.
 The people who call DeKalb home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of DeKalb residents report their race to be White, followed by Black or African-American.
 DeKalb also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.21% of the city’s residents.
-Important ancestries of people in DeKalb include Irish, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 12.81% of the city’s residents.
+Important ancestries of people in DeKalb include Irish, Polish, Italian, and English.

 The most common language spoken in DeKalb is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Gujarathi.